BioInfoAPS/BioInfoAPS.github.io/_episodes/01-unix.md

 ~~~
 $ b="World"

-$ echo "$a $b!"
+$ echo "$a $b"
 ~~~
 {: .language-bash}

 ~~~
-Hello World!
+Hello World
 ~~~
 {: .output}

+> # `"` vs `'` (Double quotes vs single quotes)
+> `"` and `'` mean different things in unix and should not be use interchangeably.
+> Check yourself how the output of `echo '$a $b'` differs from that of `echo "$a $b"`.

 ### Text manipulation

 `cut` is used to extract fields of data from a string or a file.
-Some useful arguments that `cut` takes are listed below.
-- `-c`: specify vertical character position to extract
-- `-f`: specify columns to extract.
-- `-d`: specify delimiter to break line into columns (default is Tab).

-`file1.txt` contains part of the output of a real sequence analysis.
+`head.txt` contains part of the output of a real sequence analysis.
-The first part (CM00084xx) is the names of the chromosomes, which we need to extract.
+The first part (CM00084xx) contains the names of the chromosomes, which we need to extract.

-Since chromosome name is first 8 characters, `cut -c` can extract chromosome name.
+Since chromosome name is first 8 characters,
+`cut -c` to extract chromosome name.
+`-c` specifies vertical position of characters to extract

 ~~~
-$ cut -c 1-8 file1.txt
+$ cut -c 1-8 head.txt
 ~~~
 {: .language-bash}

 ~~~
 CM008465
 CM008458
-...
-...
-CM008463
-CM008457
+CM008459
+CM008465
+CM008465
 ~~~
 {: .output}

-Looks like the columns in `files1.txt` are tab separated.
+The columns in `head.txt` are tab separated.
+You can verify with `cat head.txt`.
-Alternatively, we can just extract the first column using `cut`.
+So, we can alternatively just extract the first **column** using `cut`.
+`-f`: specify columns to extract.

 ~~~
-$ cut -f 1 file1.txt
+$ cut -f 1 head.txt
 ~~~
 {: .language-bash}

 ~~~
 CM008465.1
 CM008458.1
-...
-...
-CM008463.1
-CM008457.1
+CM008459.1
+CM008465.1
+CM008465.1
 ~~~
 {: .output}

 We don't want the `.1` part.
-In this case, we can get the chromosome name by separating lines into columns using `.` and taking the first column.
+In this case, we can get the chromosome name by separating columns by `.` instead of space. `-d` arguemnt allows us to specify delimiter to break line into columns (default is Tab).

 ~~~
-$ cut -f 1 -d "." file1.txt
+$ cut -f 1 -d "." head.txt
 ~~~
 {: .language-bash}

 ~~~
 CM008465
 CM008458
-...
-...
-CM008463
-CM008457
+CM008459
+CM008465
+CM008465
 ~~~
 {: .output}